Click to quick exit (ESC)

 Our Leadership

-Jessica Lee, Director of the Pregnant Scholar Initiative and Senior Staff Attorney at the UC College of the Law San Francisco’s Center for WorkLife Law, leads our work.
+Jessica Lee, Director of the Pregnant Scholar Initiative and Co-Director of the UC College of the Law San Francisco’s Center for WorkLife Law, leads our work.
 Jessica’s research and advocacy advances gender and racial equity in the workplace and in education, and she is a nationally-recognized expert on the laws at the intersection of employment, education, and maternal and infant health.
 Jessica is the daughter of a student parent, and has experienced first-hand the difference that family-responsive insitutions can make.

 About this site